Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: The Control Architecture

-The NRF-based representation for distributed controller implementation was prototyped in \cite{plutonizare} and subsequently formalised, for the most general setting, in \cite{NRF}.
+The NRF-based representation for distributed controller implementation was prototyped in \cite{plutonizare} and subsequently formalised in the most general setting in \cite{NRF}.
 This design framework aims to bypass the restrictions of well-established distributed control procedures (see \cite{NRF} and \cite{aug_sparse} for a comprehensive discussion on these limitations), by producing highly scalable control laws whose specialised implementations were only directly applicable (see \cite{SLS} along with \cite{JA}) to open-loop stable networks.
-The key concept around which this paradigm revolves is that of a so-called NRF pair.
+The key concept around which this paradigm revolves is the so-called NRF pair.
 For a dynamical controller of dimension $n_u\times n_x$, whose TFM will henceforth be denoted as $\mathbf{K}(z)$, we introduce the factored representation for which $\mathrm{det}(I_{n_u}-\mathbf{\Phi}(z))\not\equiv 0$ and $\mathrm{elm}_{ii}({\Phi}(z))\equiv 0$, for all $i\in\{1:n_u\}$.
-The TFM pair $(\mathbf{\Phi}(z),\mathbf{\Gamma}(z))$, for which $\mathbf{\Phi}\in\mathcal{R}(z)^{n_u\times n_u}$ and $\mathbf{\Gamma}\in\mathcal{R}(z)^{n_u\times n_x}$ are proper and which forms an \emph{NRF representation} of $\mathbf{K}(z)$, allows for the computation of the signal $u[k]$ in \eqref{eq:ss_a}-\eqref{eq:ss_c} as follows Indeed, since $\mathrm{elm}_{ii}({\Phi}(z))\equiv 0,\,\forall\,i\in\{1:n_u\}$, this enables a distinct feedback-feedforward expression of the resulting control laws, in which a command signal $u_i[k]$ may be computed via the use of a feedback component $x[k]$ alongside the feedforward of the command signals $u_j[k]$ assigned to other inputs of the network ($j\neq i$). \begin{remark} In the NRF framework, the problem of imposing sparsity on $\mathbf{K}(z)$ for a distributed implementation (a highly restrictive objective, see \cite{NRF} and \cite{aug_sparse}) is relaxed into ensuring sparsity for its NRF pair $(\mathbf{\Phi}(z),\mathbf{\Gamma}(z))$.
-The latter goal is far more tractable, due to the manner in which the pair may be computed.
-See Appendix~\ref{app:aux} for details on the computation and structured design of the pair. \end{remark} One of the key properties of the control laws in \eqref{eq:NRF_general} is their ability to freely place within $\mathbb{C}$ the poles of all closed-loop maps.
+The TFM pair $(\mathbf{\Phi}(z),\mathbf{\Gamma}(z))$, for which $\mathbf{\Phi}\in\mathcal{R}(z)^{n_u\times n_u}$ and $\mathbf{\Gamma}\in\mathcal{R}(z)^{n_u\times n_x}$ are proper and which forms an \emph{NRF representation} of $\mathbf{K}(z)$, allows for the computation of the signal $u[k]$ in \eqref{eq:ss_a}-\eqref{eq:ss_c} as follows Indeed, since $\mathrm{elm}_{ii}({\Phi}(z))\equiv 0$, for all $i\in\{1:n_u\}$, this enables a distinct feedback-feedforward expression of the resulting control laws, in which a particular command signal $\mathrm{row}_i(u[k])$ may always be computed via the use of a feedback component $x[k]$ alongside the feedforward of the command signals denoted $\mathrm{row}_j(u[k])$, which are assigned to other inputs of the network ($j\neq i$). \begin{remark} In the NRF framework, the problem of imposing sparsity on $\mathbf{K}(z)$ for a distributed implementation (a challenging objective, see \cite{NRF} and \cite{aug_sparse}) is relaxed into ensuring sparsity for its NRF pair $(\mathbf{\Phi}(z),\mathbf{\Gamma}(z))$.
+The latter goal is far more tractable, due to the way in which said pair may be computed (see, in particular, Appendix~\ref{app:aux}). \end{remark} One of the key properties of the control laws in \eqref{eq:NRF_general} is their ability to freely place within $\mathbb{C}$ the poles of all closed-loop maps.
 For some subset $\mathbb{C}_{g}\subseteq\mathbb{C}$ with desirable properties, we will refer to control laws of type \eqref{eq:NRF_general} which ensure that all closed-loop maps are described by proper TFMs and which place all of their poles (see Appendix~\ref{app:aux}, along with the main result of \cite{NRF}) in said subset as \emph{$\mathbb{C}_g$-allocating}. \begin{remark} The choice of $\mathbb{C}_g$ underlines several key properties of the resulting NRF-based control laws.
-For example, choosing $\mathbb{C}_g\subseteq\mathbb{S}$ ensures the fact that the effect of \emph{bounded} exogenous disturbance on the signals arising in closed-loop configuration \emph{remains bounded}. \end{remark} }
+For example, choosing $\mathbb{C}_g\subseteq\mathbb{S}$ ensures that the effect of \emph{bounded} exogenous disturbance on the signals arising in closed-loop configuration \emph{is guaranteed to be bounded}. \end{remark} }

 {